jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

   (l) an explanation of the availability of relevant privileges and an outline of how any of those privileges may be claimed (where applicable):
   (m) a statement that,—
     (i) in the case of a search under a search warrant issued in relation to offences under the Misuse of Drugs Act 1975, any person found in the place or vehicle to be searched may also be searched; or
-    (ii) in the case of any other search authorised by this Act or any enactment specified in column 2 of the Schedule to which section 119 applies, any person found in the place or vehicle to be searched may be searched if there are reasonable grounds to believe that an item being searched for is on that person.
+    (ii) in the case of any other search authorised by this Act or any enactment specified in column 2 of Schedule 2 to which section 119 applies, any person found in the place or vehicle to be searched may be searched if there are reasonable grounds to believe that an item being searched for is on that person.
 (5) A search warrant may authorise the search of more than 1 place, vehicle, or thing.
 (6) An issuing officer may not issue a search warrant authorising the remote access search of a thing unless he or she is satisfied that the thing is not located at a physical address that a person can enter and search.
 (7) A person is not required, as a consequence of a condition imposed under subsection (3)﻿(b)﻿(ii), to give any information tending to incriminate the person.